 Why does this matter for TA leaders?
 Because 87% of job seekers want employers to be transparent about AI use in hiring, per the same survey.
 And 41% of candidates admit using prompt injections to try to bypass AI screening filters.
 Candidates aren’t passively accepting AI in hiring.
 They’re actively pushing back.

-This trust deficit creates a real business risk.
+A trust deficit of this scale creates a real business risk.
 If top candidates are skeptical of your hiring process - or actively gaming it - the quality of your pipeline degrades regardless of how good your AI tools are.
 TA leaders need a transparency strategy alongside their AI strategy.
 That means being upfront about where AI is used, what it evaluates, and where human judgment takes over.

 Platforms that build transparency into their design help close this gap.
-Pin's AI, for instance, never evaluates names, gender, or protected characteristics - those data points aren't fed to the AI at all.
-That kind of architectural bias prevention is more credible to candidates than a vague "we treat everyone fairly" statement.
+Pin’s AI, for instance, never evaluates names, gender, or protected characteristics - those data points aren’t fed to the AI at all.
+Architectural bias prevention of this kind is more credible to candidates than a vague “we treat everyone fairly” statement.

 Building Your AI Talent Acquisition Stack

-The broader talent acquisition and staffing technology market is projected to grow from $169 billion to over $308 billion by 2035, according to Technavio's 2025 analysis.
+Projections show talent acquisition and staffing technology growing from $169 billion to over $308 billion by 2035, according to Technavio’s 2025 analysis.
 AI tools are the fastest-growing segment within that market.
-That growth means TA leaders have more tools to choose from every quarter.
-Here's how to evaluate them without getting overwhelmed.
+For TA leaders, that growth means more vendor options than ever.
+Here’s how to evaluate talent acquisition software without getting overwhelmed.

 Start with the capabilities that deliver the highest ROI fastest.
 Based on the SHRM data and Deloitte’s deployment research, the priority order for most TA teams is: